Ibexian/william.kamovit.ch/_posts/2016-05-09-melville-button.markdown

 ### Enter the raspberry pi

-Fortunately I already had a raspberry pi lying around without any use.
+Fortunately, I already had a raspberry pi lying around without any use.
 My raspberry pi was already running Raspian, so it shouldn't take me to much effort to get node and node-dash running - well that was the thought at least.

 After installing node on raspbian: